The Hasse principle for systems of diagonal cubic forms: Auxiliary equations

 \section{Auxiliary equations}

 We begin by defining a strong form of non-singularity satisfied by almost all coefficient matrices.
 We refer to an $r\times s$ matrix $A$ as {\it highly non-singular} when any subset of at most $r$ columns of $A$ is linearly independent.
-We record two trivial consequences of this definition in the form of a lemma.
+For example, the matrix